zowe/docs-site/docs/user-guide/k8s-config.md

 ## `HorizontalPodAutoscaler`

-Zowe provides optional `HorizontalPodAutoscaler` which can help on automatically scaling Zowe components based on resource usage.
-By default, each workload has minimal 1 replica and maximum 3 to 5 replicas based on CPU usage.
+Zowe provides optional `HorizontalPodAutoscaler` which can automatically scale Zowe components based on resource usage.
+By default, each workload has a minimum of 1 replica and a maximum of 3 to 5 replicas based on CPU usage.
 This configuration is optional but recommended. `HorizontalPodAutoscaler` relies on Kubernetes [Metrics server](https://github.com/kubernetes-sigs/metrics-server) monitoring to provide metrics through the [Metrics API](https://github.com/kubernetes/metrics).
 To learn how to deploy the metrics-server, see the [metrics-server documentation](https://github.com/kubernetes-sigs/metrics-server#deployment).
 Please adjust the `HorizontalPodAutoscaler` definitions based on your cluster resources, then run this command to apply them to your cluster:

 ```
 kubectl apply -f samples/horizontal-pod-autoscaler/